cristian-5/Spin/Documentation/Variables.md

 ### Reference parameters

-A parameter declared with a `inout` modifier is a *reference parameter*.
+A parameter declared with a `ref` modifier is a *reference parameter*.

 A reference parameter does not create a new storage location.
 Instead, a reference parameter represents the same storage location